4. The GoldList Book: the Headlist

 Some people who don’t like writing out numbers just put a mark down the side and only number the top and bottom lines in the Headlist, and the mark on the paper shows them where that bottom word must be.
 I think this is a very good idea, although given my line of work, I am in the habit of writing numbers so it requires no noticeable effort for me.

-The top right hand side will, later on (and here we need to remember the two week rule I talked about in part two.
-This is where it comes into play) become what we call “the first distillation”.
-Abbreviations we use for convenience are H for Headlist and D1, D2 etc for first distillation, second distillation etc. The first distillation is always on the top right hand side and is always about two thirds the size (on occasion it might be anything from half to three quarters, but two-thirds is a good average) of the Headlist in terms of line numbers.
-It is also numbered and the first number of a subsequent double page’s D1 list will be one plus the number at the bottom of the D1 list on the previous double page spread.
+The top right hand side will, later on, (and here we need to remember the two-week rule I talked about in Part 2 – this is where it comes into play) become what we call “the First Distillation”.
+Abbreviations we use for convenience are H for Headlist and D1, D2 etc for First Distillation, Second Distillation etc. The First Distillation is always on the top right-hand side and is always about two-thirds the size (on occasion it might be anything from half to three quarters, but two-thirds is a good average) of the Headlist in terms of line numbers.
+It is also numbered independently as a list and the first number of a subsequent double page’s D1 list will be 1+ the number at the bottom of the D1 list on the previous double page spread.
 In other words, D1 is a single list all the way through the book, just as H is.
-When you get to the end and you need to start another book to keep going, these lists are still the same lists so you keep on numbering them where they left off.
+When you get to the end and you need to start another book to keep going, these lists are still the same lists, so you keep on numbering them where they left off.
 You could on a big project get through five or six thick books, but it is all just one Headlist on all the top left areas and all one D1 list on all the top right areas.
+This is how you end up sometimes with line numbers in H in the 20,000s and 30,000s.

-Now let’s look at each of these lists in more detail, the Headlist here and in Part 5 the Distillations.
-There will be a practical example after the Explanation.
+Now let’s look at each of these lists in more detail, the Headlist here and, in Part 5, the “Distillations”.
+There will be a practical example after the explanations in each case.

 4.1 The Headlist